koraebi/Portfolio/README.md

 ## Deployment

-This web application is automatically deployed via Google Cloud Run and Cloud Build directly from this repository.
+The project deployment is seamlessly automated through Google Cloud Platform, utilizing Cloud Run and Cloud Build, directly from the source GitHub repository.
+This streamlined process ensures efficient and reliable deployment, reflecting my proficiency in leveraging cutting-edge cloud technologies for seamless project management.

+Open [http://www.koraebi.com](http://www.koraebi.com) with your browser to see the result.